4th Time Around

-"4th Time Around" (also listed as "Fourth Time Around") is a song by American singer-songwriter Bob Dylan, which was released as the 12th track on his seventh studio album Blonde on Blonde on June 20, 1966.
+"4th Time Around" (also listed as "Fourth Time Around") is a song by the American singer-songwriter Bob Dylan, which was released as the 12th track on his seventh studio album Blonde on Blonde on June 20, 1966.
 The song was written by Dylan and produced by Bob Johnston.
 Commentators often interpret it as a parody of the Beatles' 1965 song "Norwegian Wood (This Bird Has Flown)".
 John Lennon composed "Norwegian Wood" after being influenced by the introspective lyrics of Dylan.
 Lennon later reflected on his feelings of paranoia when Dylan first played him "4th Time Around".

 Twenty takes of "4th Time Around", most of them incomplete, were recorded at Columbia Studio A, Nashville, on February 14, 1966.
 The last of these was used for the album.
 "4th Time Around" has received critical acclaim, despite being identified as one of the lesser tracks on Blonde on Blonde.

 Background and recording

 A few weeks after the release of his sixth studio album Highway 61 Revisited (1965), Bob Dylan's first recording session for his next album was on October 5, 1965, at Columbia Studio A, New York City.
 The producer was Bob Johnston who had supervised from the third, to the concluding sixth, recording session for Highway 61 Revisited at the same studio.
 After this session, Dylan toured the United States and Canada; there was a second recording session in New York on November 30, during the tour.
 Three recording sessions in January (on the 21st, 25th and 27th) were not productive.

 At Johnston's suggestion, the location for the sessions was changed to Nashville, Tennessee.
 After two further concerts, the fifth album session took place at Columbia Studio A, Nashville.
 Johnston organized for experienced session musicians including Charlie McCoy, Wayne Moss, Kenneth Buttrey and Joe South to play with Dylan.
 They were joined by Robbie Robertson and Al Kooper who had both played at earlier sessions.
 Twenty takes of "4th Time Around", most of them incomplete, were recorded at the start of the first Nashville session, on February 14, 1966.
 The twentieth take was used on Blonde on Blonde, with overdubs recorded in June.
 The album was released on June 20, 1966.

 Dylan biographer Robert Shelton wrote that "the guitar figure repeats a rippling, romantic Mexican cadence".
 He related that Dylan told him that he had always been "hip to" Tejano music and a type of Mexican folk-pop music known as "cangacero", and that these had influenced his songs "It's All Over Now, Baby Blue" and "Just Like Tom Thumb's Blues" as well as "4th Time Around".